Bandy: 7-a-side bandy

 Varieties of bandy exist, utilising the same rules only with slight differences, like seven-a-side bandy with regulation sized goal cages but without corner strokes and often on a smaller sized rink.
-Seven-a-side bandy was popular in central Europe and in England in the late 19th and early 20th Centuries, while eleven-a-side bandy was preferred in the Nordic countries and in Russia.
-Seven-a-side bandy rules were applied at the 1913 European Bandy Championships and at the Davos Cup in 2016.
+Seven-a-side bandy was popular in central Europe and in England in the late 19th and early 20th centuries, while eleven-a-side bandy was preferred in the Nordic countries and in Russia.
+Seven-a-side bandy rules were applied at the Davos Cup in 2016.

 Rink bandy

 Rink bandy is a bandy variant played on an ice hockey-size rink.
 It was originally conceived as a way of practicing bandy in the summertime, when there were no bandy sized indoor rinks but ice hockey rinks had started to be built indoors.
 Rink bandy is played by basically the same rules as regular bandy but on a playing surface the size of an ice hockey rink with ice hockey goal cages and six players on each team (or five in the case of the USA Rink Bandy League).

 There have been international competitions for rink bandy played by the best bandy players in the 1980s and 1990s, both for club teams and for national teams, there were world championships in rink bandy in those days and the Hofors World Cup for clubs was played annually from 1984 to 1998.
-When more indoor bandy rinks have been built, rink bandy has more become a sport for lower league teams a d recreational play.
+When more indoor bandy rinks have been built, rink bandy has more become a sport for lower league teams and recreational play.

 Rink bandy was played in the 2012 European Company Sports Games program.

-Some member nations of the Federation of International Bandy – which is the international governing body for rink bandy as well as bandy – do not have regulation sized bandy surfaces which are larger than the more common ice hockey ice rink and therefore only play rink bandy at home; this includes most of the World Championships Group B participants.
+Some member nations of the Federation of International Bandy, which is the international governing body for rink bandy as well as bandy, do not have regulation sized bandy surfaces which are larger than the more common ice hockey ice rink and therefore only play rink bandy at home; this includes most of the World Championships Group B participants.

+Short bandy

+In Czechia, the national federation has developed its own version of rink bandy with somewhat different rules, which is meant to help the players transition to playing on a full-sized bandy rink.
+This is called short bandy.
+Read more in the section on Czechia below.